jabadymandry/github-flow/03-Back-end/01-Flask-CRUD/README.md

 Congratulations :tada: !
 You wrote the first route of the RESTful API.
 Now it's time to implement the four other endpoints to properly implement CRUD on the `product` resource.

-Practise the **GitHub Flow** with four feature branches (one per `CRUD` acronym letter), and push to `heroku` after each Pull Request merge!
+Practice the **GitHub Flow** with four feature branches (one per `CRUD` acronym letter), and push to `heroku` after each Pull Request merge!

 ### Read

 First add a test for the `GET /api/v1/products/:id` route.
 Then implement it.
-This route retrieves a single `product` and serve a JSON representation of it (Status code: `200`).
-If the `:id` does not match any know product id then return a [`404`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404) (add a separate test case for this).
+This route retrieves a single `product` and serve a JSON representation of it (Status code: `200`). `:id` represents the dynamic part of the url asking our api.
+Here are some request urls examples matched by our url route: `/api/v1/products/3`, `/api/v1/products/1`, etc.
+If the `:id` does not match any known `product` id in the fake `PRODUCTS` database, then return a [`404`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404).
+Add a separate test case for this.

 :bulb: **Tip**: Have a look at the [Variable Rules](http://flask.pocoo.org/docs/1.0/quickstart/#variable-rules) in the Flask documentation.